 First stop, Minneapolis.
-Minneapolis is a mecca for cooperation, where a dozen food co-ops are going strong.
+Minneapolis is a mecca for cooperation, where more than a dozen food co-ops are going strong.
 Kevin learns exactly how deep the heartland’s roots go by visiting these unique urban and rural communities and how they are transforming how people eat and shop for food.

 When Kevin goes east to Vermont, he visits with Vermont governor Peter Shulin, who is a food co-op member fighting the good fight for locally grown food.
 You’ll find Shulin’s dedication to doing the right thing refreshing and impressive.

 After Kevin speaks to the meat buyer at Bellingham Community Food Co-op in the Pacific Northwest, he can’t wait to meet the passionate farmers raising heritage breeds of pork and sheep for the co-op.
 There’s plenty of passion to go around, and Kevin finds no shortage of it when he visits two California co-ops that show him to what lengths co-op members will go to support their local farms.

 In Albuquerque, Kevin spends time with chef Jonathan Perno to find out how Los Poblanos Restaurant and Inn partners with La Montañita Food Co-op to deliver great food to patrons.
 Then he treks out to nearby Los Alamos to visit the brand new Los Alamos Co-op to tell the inspirational story about residents’ efforts to build it.